alicerunsonfedora/pd-package-resolved/README.md

 Nova.
 Select the "Game (Simulator)" task and run the project, which will create the PDX file and open the game in the Playdate Simulator.

-### Command line / traditional CMake
+### Command line

-Start by cloning this repository via `git clone`, then run the following commands in the terminal for CMake:
+Start by cloning this repository via `git clone`, then run the following commands in the terminal for Make:

 ```
-mkdir build
-cd build
-cmake .
 make
 ```